BXL909/Statamoto/README.md

 # Statamoto 🟠⚡

-* This project has now widened in scope and will now be known as 'SATSuma' and will continue development in a new repository of that name *
+⚠️<b>This project has now widened in scope and will now be known as 'SATSuma' and will continue development in a new repository of that name</b>

 Version history